aUDIOMAPS.

 CONSTRUCT DECONSTRUCT RECONSTRUCT 11.

-Drawing, acrylic paint, ink, photograms and
+Drawing, acrylic paint, ink, photograms and detritus collage on paper.

 200 X 200cm.